datalakehouse/docs/docs/products/postgresql/concepts/dba-tasks-pg.rst

-Perform DBA-type tasks in Aiven for PostgreSQL
+Perform DBA-type tasks in DLH for PostgreSQL
 ==============================================

-Aiven doesn't allow superuser access to Aiven for PostgreSQL services.
+DLH doesn't allow superuser access to DLH for PostgreSQL services.
 However, most DBA-type actions are still available through other methods.

 ``avnadmin`` user privileges
 ----------------------------